Faloodeh: History

-In the 16th to 18th centuries, the Indo-Persian Mughal kings who ruled South Asia created a cold dessert beverage called falooda, which is a derivative of faloodeh.

-The Yunnanese desert Paoluda (泡鲁达) is a derivative of the dessert.
+In the 16th to 18th centuries, the Indo-Persian Mughal kings who ruled South Asia created a cold dessert beverage called falooda, which is a derivative of faloodeh..
+Moreover, the Yunnanese desert paoluda (泡鲁达) also originates from this dessert.

 Preparation

-A thin batter of starch (from potatoes, arrowroot, maize, or rice) is cooked, then pressed through a sieve producing delicate strings similar to cellophane noodles, that are then chilled in ice water.
+A thin batter of starch (from potatoes, arrowroot, maize, or rice) is cooked then pressed through a sieve, producing delicate strings similar to cellophane noodles that are then chilled in ice water.
 Afterwards, they are combined with the syrup mixture and rapidly cooled until the syrup is at least half-frozen.

+Faloodeh yazdi

+Faloodeh yazdi, also known by the traditional name maqutek in Yazd province, is a variant of faloodeh, served as a cool drink.